PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/Static site generators.md

 I can hack a Java-based generator, but I feared some heaviness.

-I finally chose to explorate JavaScript-based generators (via Node.js): I know well the language, and I know there is a rich ecosystem of Web-oriented tools.
+I finally chose to explore JavaScript-based generators (via Node.js): I know well the language, and I know there is a rich ecosystem of Web-oriented tools.

 ## Metalsmith